A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

-\subsection{Changing $\Bc$}
+\subsubsection{Changing $\Bc$}

-Given these constructions and their properties, one might think that there was some possible functoriality of $\FQp{\Bc}{s}$ with $\Bc$ itself, but recall, for instance from \cite[\S 2.5 and Appendix A2]{Lec_TQFT}, that if $\varphi:\mathcal{Z}_1\To \mathcal{Z}_2$ is a (monoidal) natural transformation between TQFTs, then it is a natural isomorphism.
-If $f:\Bc_1\to \Bc_2$ is a general continuous map, we therefore should not expect that there would be some sort of induced `morphism' between $\FQp{\Bc_1}{s}$ and $\FQp{\Bc_2}{s}$.
-We can explore the failure of such na\"{i}ve functoriality with a simple example\footnote{This example \emph{is very simple}, but it shows what the problem is in general, so we will give the calculation in a lot of detail.}. \begin{Example} We put ourselves in $\mathrm{\mathbf{Cob}}^{(1,2)}$, and denote by $\Sigma_i$, $i=1,2$, two 1-manifolds with $S:\Sigma_1\to \Sigma_2$, a 2-manifold with boundary, given as a cobordism between the two 1-manifolds.
-For $\Bc_1$, we take $\{0,1\}$, for $\Bc_2$, the singleton space, $\{\ast\}$, and $f:\Bc_1\to \Bc_2$, the unique such map.
+Given the previous theorem, one might think that there was some possible functoriality of $\FQp{\Bc}{s}$ with $\Bc$ itself, but recall, for instance from \cite[\S 2.5 and Appendix A2]{Lec_TQFT}, that if $\varphi\colon \mathcal{Z}_1\To \mathcal{Z}_2$ is a (monoidal) natural transformation between TQFTs, then it is a natural isomorphism.
+If $f\colon \Bc_1\to \Bc_2$ is a general continuous map, we therefore should not expect that there would be some sort of induced `morphism' between $\FQp{\Bc_1}{s}$ and $\FQp{\Bc_2}{s}$.